 Quarterly dividends were paid on the Common Shares.
-The quarterly per share dividend was \$0.15 per share on the Common Shares and the corresponding annual amount was \$0.60 (2011 - \$0.60) per share.
+The quarterly per share dividend was \$0.15 per share on the Common Shares and the corresponding annual amount was \$0.60 (2012 - \$0.60) per share.
 Payment of the Company's quarterly dividends is funded by net investment income.
-For the year ended December 31, 2012, net investment income was \$1.13 (2011 - \$1.15) per Common Share.
+For the year ended December 31, 2013, net investment income was \$7.65 (2012 - \$1.13) per Common Share.

-On May 9, 2012, the Board of Directors declared an additional cash dividend of \$0.55 per Common Share that was paid June 29, 2012 to shareholders of record on June 15, 2012.
-This dividend represented a distribution of the balance of net investment income for the year ended December 31, 2011.
+During the year, the Board of Directors paid an additional cash dividend of \$0.53 (2012 - \$0.55) per Common Share.
+Each dividend represented a distribution of the balance of net investment income for the prior year end.

 The Company's dividend policy is to distribute annual net investment income in the form of dividends.
 The distributions are composed of \$0.15 quarterly dividends together with an additional dividend representing the balance of net investment income for the previous fiscal year.
-This additional dividend of \$0.53 (2011 - \$0.55) per Common Share will be paid in the first quarter of fiscal 2013 (2011 - second quarter of fiscal 2012).
+This additional dividend of \$7.05 (2012 - \$0.53) per Common Share will be paid in the first quarter of fiscal 2014 (2012 - fiscal 2013).
 The Company's dividend policy is established by the Board of Directors at its discretion and is subject to change.